2022–23 Cleveland State Vikings women's basketball team

 The 2022–23 Cleveland State Vikings women's basketball team represented Cleveland State University in the 2022–23 NCAA Division I women's basketball season.
 The Vikings, led by fifth-year head coach Chris Kielsmeier, played their home games at the Wolstein Center and were members of the Horizon League.
-It was the 50th season of Cleveland State women's basketball.
+This was the 50th season of Cleveland State women's basketball.

 Previous season

-The Vikings finished the 2021–22 season 23–9, 14–6 in Horizon League play to finish in a tied for 4th.
-As a 4th seed in the Horizon League tournament they defeated IUPUI in the quarterfinals and Oakland in the semifinals before advancing to the championship where they lost to IUPUI.
-They were invited to the WBI where they defeated Northeastern in the first round and Nevada in the semifinals before losing to Saint Mary's in the championship game.
+The Vikings finished the 2021–22 season 23–9, 14–6 in Horizon League play to finish in a tie for 4th place.
+As a 4th seed in the Horizon League tournament, they defeated IUPUI in the quarterfinals and Oakland in the semifinals before advancing to the championship, where they lost to IUPUI.
+They were invited to the WBI, where they defeated Northeastern in the first round and Nevada in the semifinals, before losing to Saint Mary's in the championship game.